-- Freezing before baking: If you are making this for a big breakfast, brunch, or party - I would recommend making the oatmeal but not baking it.
+- Freezing before baking: If you are making this for a big breakfast, brunch, or party, prep the whole thing in advance without baking it.
+Bake the apples and let them cool.
+Stir in the oatmeal mixture and make sure it is at room temperature.
 Freeze it right in a large glass baking dish.
 The night before you plan to serve it, take it out and let it defrost overnight in the fridge.
 Then bake it at 350 degrees for around 45 minutes or until it is warmed and set.

 - Baking then freezing: If you make a large batch of this and find you need to freeze the leftovers, you can do that as well.
-Pack in a freezer safe container and then defrost in the microwave or in the oven until warmed through.
+Pack in a freezer-safe container and then defrost in the microwave or in the oven until warmed through.
 If you remember, place it in the fridge the night before to defrost.
-It retains more moisture that when defrosted in that manner.
+It retains more moisture than when defrosted quickly in the microwave.

 Should baked oatmeal be refrigerated?

 If you aren't going to finish the oatmeal the morning it is prepared, it is best to refrigerate it so that it stays fresh.
 It will stay good in the fridge for 3-5 days.

 Baked oatmeal can be eaten cold or warmed in the microwave, oven, or toaster oven.
 If the oatmeal seems dry, just add some milk.
 You can also top it with yogurt to add moisture.

 Can I make baked oatmeal with instant oats?

 Although you can make baked oatmeal with instant oats, I wouldn't recommend it.
 Instant oats cook differently than traditional rolled oats and tend to get mushy when baked.
 To maintain the texture of the oats, only make baked oatmeal with rolled oats.

 Frequently Asked Questions